Provation Selects Anita Santos as its Chief Marketing Officer

-/EIN News/ -- Minneapolis, Minn., April 06, 2023 (GLOBE NEWSWIRE) -- Provation, a leading provider of healthcare productivity and workflow automation software solutions, and a wholly-owned operating company of Fortive Corporation (NYSE: FTV), today announced the appointment of Anita Santos as Chief Marketing Officer (CMO).
+Provation, a leading provider of healthcare productivity and workflow automation software solutions, and a wholly-owned operating company of Fortive Corporation FTV, today announced the appointment of Anita Santos as Chief Marketing Officer (CMO).

 "Anita is a transformational growth leader with extensive financial acumen, and proven success in technically complex industries," commented Ankush Kaul, President of Provation.
 "We are confident that her leadership skills and growth driven mindset will help Provation expedite its vision of becoming the global leader of innovative solutions that maximize healthcare quality and productivity."